 Learn from experienced and qualified OGI users to get the most out of your camera.
 You might follow a training course by quality organizations such as the Infrared Training Center (www.infraredtraining.com).

 ITC’s three-day Optical Gas Imaging certification class covers the set up and operation of FLIR GF-Series cameras, which gases these cameras can see, and how environmental conditions affect gas leak detection.
-Training includes classroom instruction and lab time, and results in earning 2.0 IACET Continuing Education Units (CEUs).
+The OGI Certification training includes classroom instruction, hands on demonstration labs and includes continental breakfast and lunch.
+Students completing the training course will receive an OGI Infrared Thermography Certification and a wallet ID card.